 Who are medical laboratory professionals?

-medical laboratory professional is an actual major you obtain in college.
+A medical laboratory professional is an actual major you obtain in college.
 There are various levels.
 These include: an associate degree [medical laboratory technician, MLT], a bachelor’s degree [medical laboratory scientist, MLS], and graduate degrees [masters in specialization areas or the doctorate in clinical laboratory science, DCLS].
 Just like other healthcare professionals, after these professionals graduate they must pass a national medical laboratory exam.
 Once passed, they earn their credential.

 Most middle school, high school, and early college students do not know how to look for “medical laboratory science” as a college major.
 Teachers/professors steer students who love science, math and similar areas toward medical degrees [doctors, nurses, pharmacists, etc.] or science degrees like biology, chemistry, engineering, or physics.
 We also hear about the STEM [science, technology, engineering, and math] initiatives at that level.
 Students rarely hear of medical laboratory science or that it is a major.
 I’d like to change that!